mathvdd/Raspmaton/README.md

 > SplashPage raspmaton.html

-Add the following line to */etc/rc.local* just before *exit 0* for booting NoDogSplash at launch:
+Add the following line to */etc/rc.local* just before *exit 0* for launching NoDogSplash at boot:

 > nodogsplash